awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 ## Getting Started<a name="sysman-gstarted"></a>

-To get started with Systems Manager, verify prerequisites, configure roles and permissions, and install the SSM Agent on your instances\.
+To get started with Systems Manager, do the following:

++ Ensure you have completed the Systems Manager prerequisites

++ Configure roles and permissions

++ Install the SSM Agent on your instance

 If you want to manage your on\-premises servers and VMs with Systems Manager, then you must also create a managed instance activation\.

 These tasks are described in [Setting Up AWS Systems Manager](systems-manager-setting-up.md)\.

 ## Accessing Systems Manager<a name="access-methods"></a>